rocket-pool/RPIPs/RPIPs/RPIP-42.md

 - Starting with lower LTV at lower total bonded ETH to mitigate/discourage MEV theft
 - Retaining sufficient bond per validator regardless of total stake to mitigate against slashing and abandonment
 - Providing increased capital efficiency with greater bond to encourage an NO to stake as large nodes instead of many small nodes
-- Retaining sufficient bond per validator regardless of total stake to mitigate against slashing and abandonment

 This proposal also explicitly tries to benefit the smallest NOs a few ways, in line with the pDAO charter values of decentralization and prioritizing Ethereum health (see [RPIP-23](./RPIP-23.md)):
 - We willingly take on somewhat more MEV-theft risk for the smallest NOs (see [Rationale](#rationale))